-For additional support, the Maryland Early Childhood Family Engagement Framework puts forth seven goals for family engagement to be used across Maryland’s early childhood system and within individual programs.
+For additional support, the Maryland Early Childhood Family Engagement Framework has seven goals for family engagement to be used across Maryland’s early childhood system and within individual programs.
 Specifically, the following activities celebrating WOYC meet Goal Two of the Framework: Family engagement initiatives should promote positive parent-child relationships.

-Family engagement is a critical component of high-quality early care and education.
-Strong partnerships between programs and families support lifelong, healthy child development.
-Below are five fun-filled, WOYC activities to engage children, parents, and families daily while promoting school readiness and positive parent-child relationships.
+Below are five fun-filled WOYC activities to engage children and families daily while promoting school readiness and positive parent-child relationships virtually.

-Share Cook’s Corner: Recipes for Healthy Snacks with your families and encourage them to make a healthy snack with their child.
+Share with your families Cook’s Corner: Recipes for Healthy Snacks, the Two Bite Club (available in English and Spanish), or Smart Snacking for Children.
+Also, share the 2020 Choose My Plate coloring page so children can add colorful fruit and vegetables to their plates.
+Encourage families to make healthy meals with their children.
 Spending time together in the kitchen builds bonds as well as reading and math skills.
-Ask families to send in their snack idea to share with the other families in the program.
+Ask families to email their healthy meal option ideas to share with the other families in the program.